mxeng/mcp-docs/labs/Lab-7.md

 **TASK 1**

 Your task is to achieve 2-way simultaneous communication between 2 microcontrollers.
-	- Microcontroller one, robot, will read transmit range sensor values, and control a servo motor from serial commands.
+	- Microcontroller one, robot, will read and transmit range sensor values, and control a servo motor from serial commands.
  	- Microcontroller two, controller, will read and transmit joystick values while outputting range sensor values from serial to an LCD screen.

 ### Before the lab